 It seems that nothing in this world can last forever.
-While people are familiar with the fact that they are born and die, the process is less acceptable for nations and countries alike as the protests in media about dire prospects of the Slovenian nation and the European nations indicate [5].
+For example, our Sun burns 600 million tons of hydrogen per second, generating the light that is required to make our planet habitable.
+According to astronomers, in 4-5 billion years it will go through an exciting, yet terrifying death, probably swallowing the Earth in the process.
+On the other hand, humans are familiar with the fact that nobody has yet lived over 122 years, but again find it hard to accept that nations and countries face similar destiny.
+When presented in the National Council of Slovenia that with the fertility rate below 1.6 Slovenians and other major nationalities in Slovenia will cease to exist in a couple of hundred years, the social media protests seemingly related to man-woman issues appeared, although the event was centered around the longevity issues [5].
 But history teaches us that in the past there were many flourishing developed civilizations, yet none of them survived for a very long period of time.
 As people rise and fall, so do civilizations.
 The same is valid for human civilization - it will inevitably die out one day.

-What are possible causes of the end of our civilization?
+What are the possible causes of the end of our civilization?
 Using the Drake equation, can we predict how much time we have left and how can we extend it?

-Finally, are we like a child cognitively capable of accepting the incoming fate?
-Will we as civilization live healthy and long or perish at first major obstacle?
+Finally, are we like a child cognitively incapable of accepting the incoming fate?
+Children understand the meaning of death only at the age of 5 [11].
+Will we as a civilization live healthy and long or perish at first major obstacle?
+Laura Guzelj Blatnik "Jožef Stefan" Institute Jamova cesta 39 Ljubljana, Slovenia Iaura.g.blatnik@gmail.com